afu1t/mgt4250sping2024/README.md

 ![Link to Figure 2 NVDA Trading Volume](https://github.com/afu1t/mgt4250sping2024/assets/168783406/904b3c21-a3c6-49d5-a7f5-eebc68618775)![Link to Figure 2 S&P Trading Volume](https://github.com/afu1t/mgt4250sping2024/assets/168783406/b00a0eff-6f59-4049-9e1c-6768c99028ff)

 1. The second figure shows trading volume per stock.
-Contrary to what I origianlly thought, trading volume does not have a major impact on stock preformance.
-The S&P 500 had a much higher trading volume than NVDA but its overall precent change was lower than NVDA.
-In turn, trading volume can be ruled out as a major factor for indentifying high-value stocks.
+Contrary to what I originally thought, trading volume does not have a major impact on stock performance.
+The S&P 500 had a much higher trading volume than NVDA but its overall percent change was lower than NVDA.
+In turn, trading volume can be ruled out as a major factor for identifying high-value stocks.
 ```
 y_data = f"{selected_stock_volume} CVol"
 fig_trading_volume = px.bar(data, x="Year", y=y_data,